khemingkapat/been_chillin/README.md

 - use any api tools(such as Postman) to test, I use port `:8080` for the api app

 # Functions
-## getContents
-to list all content available through `/contents` path
+- to list all content available through `/contents` path